MihaiCristianCondrea/Smart-Cleaner-for-Windows/README.md

 Advanced users can also run `dotnet publish ... -p:WindowsPackageType=Msix` from PowerShell to create an unsigned MSIX for sideloading.

+## Troubleshooting XAML build failures

+If the build stops with `XamlCompiler.exe exited with code 1`, capture the real error by running the compiler manually and inspecting its `output.json` diagnostics.
+Detailed instructions live in [`docs/winui-xaml-compiler-troubleshooting.md`](docs/winui-xaml-compiler-troubleshooting.md).

 ## Using Smart Cleaner
 ### Empty folders cleaner
 1. Select **Empty folders** from the navigation menu.